JosephWardDotTech/josephwarddottech.github.io/projects.md

 menu: false
 ---

-Throughout my career at BJSS, I've worked on many projects, across multiple industries, using several technologies.
-A more detailed description of that experience can be found on this page.
+I have worked on many projects with BJSS, across a wide range of industries and technologies.
+This page provides a more detailed description of that experience.

 ## Lead Test Manager, Betting and Gaming Company